vatbq/rally/thinking-notes.md

-# Build Notes – Approach & Thinking Log
+# Build Notes – Thinking & Decisions Log

-> Purpose: This doc captures my raw thinking and decisions while building the Flai Take‑Home (Service Re‑Engagement Email Agent).
-It’s a note‑taker for me, and a window for reviewers to see how I reasoned.
-I’ll add a more formal README later (trade‑offs, setup, UX tour).8
+> This doc captures my thinking and decisions while building this project.
+Raw notes for me, but also a window for reviewers to see how I reasoned through things.

 ---

 ## 1) Data Shape Decisions

-### 1.1 Service type: table or enum?
+### Service type: table or enum?

-- **My take:** For a bigger/real project I’d use a **table** (dynamic, can hold metadata like price, duration, locale labels).
-- For this take‑home, an **enum** is OK (fast, type‑safe).
-I understand the trade‑off: enums are static and need migrations to add values; tables let admins add types at runtime.
+For a bigger/real project I'd use a **table** (dynamic, can hold metadata like price, duration, locale labels).
+For this take-home, an **enum** is fine—fast, type-safe.
+I understand the trade-off: enums are static and need migrations to add values; tables let admins add types at runtime.

-### 1.2 Email status lifecycle
+### Email status lifecycle

-- **Take‑home (simulado):** `QUEUED → SENT → DELIVERED` (fake transitions).
+**Take-home (simulated):** `QUEUED → SENT → DELIVERED` (fake transitions)

-- **Real case:**
+**Real case would be:**
-  - Set to **SENDING** while calling the provider (ESP).
+- Set to `SENDING` while calling the provider (ESP)
-  - Move to **SENT** on 200 OK.
+- Move to `SENT` on 200 OK
-  - Update via webhook to **DELIVERED / BOUNCED / FAILED**.
+- Update via webhook to `DELIVERED / BOUNCED / FAILED`
-  - Keep an `email_events` audit trail.
+- Keep an `email_events` audit trail

-### 1.3 Cohort: vehículo y usuario o sólo vehículo?

-- Pensé: “Necesito agrupar _usuario + vehículo_ para el cohort.”
-- **Revisión:** No necesariamente.
-Con el **vehículo** alcanza para elegibilidad (service type/cadence + appointments).
-  - ¿Qué pasa si el **owner cambia** después? ¿Importa?
-  - A favor de incluir user: ver **exactamente a quién** le envié el mail.
-  - Pero, lo que importa para la regla es que el **vehículo** recibió el servicio (no la persona).
-- **Conclusión práctica (take‑home):** mantengo el modelo **centrado en vehículo** para la elegibilidad.
-Para simplificar las lecturas, **incluyo en el email** tanto `customerId` como `vehicleId` (así evito joins extra en conversaciones).
-- “Pense en guardar todo en cohort por vehiculo pero es messy, aunque nos sacaria una tabla, prefiero guardar una que guarde todos los vehiculos que participaron del cohort.” → Me quedo con una **tabla de cohort (RuleTarget)** por **vehículo** materializada en cada run.

-### 1.4 Un vehículo puede tener más de un usuario?

-- **Supuesto para el home challenge:** **No** (un `Vehicle` pertenece a un `Customer`).
-En mundo real, pasaría a relación **N:M** con `CustomerVehicle` y `primaryContact`.
+### Cohort: vehicle + user or just vehicle?

+Initial thought: "I need to group _user + vehicle_ for the cohort."

+**After thinking about it:** Not necessarily.
+The **vehicle** is enough for eligibility (service type/cadence + appointments).
+- What if the owner changes after?
+Does it matter?
+- Pro including user: see exactly who I sent the email to
+- But what matters for the rule is that the **vehicle** got the service, not the person

+**Practical conclusion:** Keep the model **vehicle-centric** for eligibility.
+To simplify reads, I include both `customerId` and `vehicleId` in the email table (avoids extra joins in conversations).

+Thought about storing everything in cohort by vehicle but it's messy.
+Better to have a dedicated **RuleTarget table** that materializes which vehicles participated in each cohort run.

+### Can a vehicle have more than one user?

+**Assumption for this challenge:** No (one `Vehicle` belongs to one `Customer`).
+In the real world, it'd be an **N:M** relationship with `CustomerVehicle` and `primaryContact`.

 ---

-## 2) Lecturas clave que deben ser eficientes (performance)

-1. **Preview de cohorte (quién es elegible hoy para una regla):**
+## 2) Key Queries That Need to Be Efficient

+1. **Cohort preview (who's eligible today for a rule):**
-   - Por `serviceType` + “último servicio” ≥ `cadenceMonths`
+   - By `serviceType` + "last service" ≥ `cadenceMonths`
-   - Sin **cita próxima**
+   - No upcoming appointment

-2. **Mandar / schedule:** igual que preview pero materializando el cohort (crea `RuleRun` + `RuleTarget`) y queue emails.
+2. **Send/schedule:** Same as preview but materializing the cohort (creates `RuleRun` + `RuleTarget`) and queues emails

-3. **Console/Dashboard:**
+3. **Dashboard:**
-   - Not sure what to show here yet
+   - Campaign stats
+   - Email delivery status

 4. **Conversations/Bookings:**
-   - Últimos **emails/replies por customer**
+   - Recent emails/replies per customer
-   - Próximas **appointments**
+   - Upcoming appointments

 ---

-## 3) Versión de modelo elegida (para el take‑home)
+## 3) Model Version I Chose

-- **Version 2 – Vehicle‑Céntrica** (Customer 1:N Vehicle; `ServiceHistory`, `Appointment`, `RuleTarget` pasan por `Vehicle`).
+**Version 2 – Vehicle-Centric** (Customer 1:N Vehicle; `ServiceHistory`, `Appointment`, `RuleTarget` all go through `Vehicle`)

-- Razones:
-  - Las reglas de re‑engagement se evalúan naturalmente **por vehículo**.
-  - La **Consulta 1** (elegibilidad: “no service X desde N meses y sin appointment futuro”) tiene que pasar si o si por vehicle asi que no me cambia mucho.
+Why:
+- Re-engagement rules are naturally evaluated **per vehicle**
+- The eligibility query ("no service X in N months and no future appointment") has to go through vehicle anyway, so doesn't change much
-  - En emails guardo `customerId` + `vehicleId` para que **conversations/dashboard** puedan resolverse sin joins pesados.
+- In emails I store `customerId` + `vehicleId` so conversations/dashboard can resolve without heavy joins

-All schema versions considered in [database diagram](./docs/rally.database.png).
+All schema versions I considered are in the [database diagram](./docs/rally.database.png).

 ---

-email simulation
+## 4) Email Simulation & Workers

-why use workers?
+### Why use workers?

-use workers for emails so we don't block the main thread and simulates the sending of the email realictisc add time between updates to simulates time
+To not block the main thread and simulate realistic email sending.
+Added time delays between updates to simulate real time.

+### Polling strategy

-i first get all campaings and then only pulling for the ones that are not completed. hago pulling ahora por la simulacion, pero usaria https://resend.com/. update: al final tengo que traer siempre todas por si una scheduleada se corre.
+I first get all campaigns and then only poll for the ones that aren't completed.
+Doing polling now because of the simulation, but in production I'd use something like [Resend](https://resend.com/).

---- for scheduler, i'm just goint to build it here native so I don't use a external service, that implies checking once by minute if there are schedulers to run.

-TODO: remove worker, overkill !

---- emails
+**Update:** Actually I have to fetch all campaigns always in case a scheduled one kicks off.

+### Email threading

-adding thread so I can group them by campaign. is Reply so I can show them as conversation in the UI, quick way to do it.
+Adding `threadId` so I can group emails by campaign.
+It's like Reply-To, quick way to show them as conversations in the UI.

 ---

-cosas q no funcionan: despues de que se inicia el proceso scheduleado no se actualiza en real time

---- mostrar template !!!

-cuando crei que estaba terminando me di cuenta que era recurring, no schdule, so I need to change the architecture to handle that.
+## 5) Scheduling

+Built the scheduler natively here so I don't need an external service.
+That means checking once per minute if there are schedulers to run.

+### Oh shit moment: recurring vs scheduled

+When I thought I was almost done, I realized the requirement was **recurring**, just **scheduled**.
+Had to change the architecture but decided to build it above what I already had done, so it wasn't that bad.

---- database: RecurringSchedule table
+### Database: RecurringSchedule table

-**Decisión:** Nueva tabla `RecurringSchedule` separada de `ScheduledCampaign`.

-¿Por qué no reusar ScheduledCampaign?
+**Decision:** New `RecurringSchedule` table, separate from `ScheduledCampaign`.

+**Why not reuse ScheduledCampaign?**
-- ScheduledCampaign es para **one-off** campaigns (schedule once, run once).
+- ScheduledCampaign is for **one-off** campaigns (schedule once, run once)
-- RecurringSchedule es un **template/config** que genera múltiples ScheduledCampaigns.
+- RecurringSchedule is a **template/config** that generates multiple ScheduledCampaigns
-- Separar las concerns: RecurringSchedule tiene `frequency`, `timeOfDay`, `dayOfWeek/Month`, etc. ScheduledCampaign solo tiene `scheduledFor`.
+- Separating concerns: RecurringSchedule has `frequency`, `timeOfDay`, `dayOfWeek/Month`, etc. ScheduledCampaign just has `scheduledFor`

-**La relación:**
+**The relationship:**

-- `RecurringSchedule` 1:N `ScheduledCampaign` (un recurring crea muchos scheduled).
+- `RecurringSchedule` 1:N `ScheduledCampaign` (one recurring creates many scheduled)
-- Cada vez que el scheduler corre, crea un nuevo `ScheduledCampaign` con `recurringScheduleId` reference.
-- Así puedo ver **historial completo** de ejecuciones (cada ScheduledCampaign es un run).
+- Each time the scheduler runs, it creates a new `ScheduledCampaign` with `recurringScheduleId` reference
+- This way I can see **complete history** of executions (each ScheduledCampaign is a run)

-**Alternative considerada:** Un campo `isRecurring` boolean en ScheduledCampaign con JSON config.
-Descarté porque es messy, hard to query, y mezcla dos conceptos diferentes.
+**Alternative I considered:** An `isRecurring` boolean field in ScheduledCampaign with JSON config.
+Rejected because it's messy, hard to query, and mixes two different concepts.

+---

+## 6) Real-Time Updates / Polling

---- polling para recurring schedules
+### Polling for recurring schedules

-usando el mismo pattern que CampaignsDashboard: polling cada 2 segundos con server actions. super simple, no optimizations (no websockets, no server-sent events, no nada fancy).
+Using the same pattern as CampaignsDashboard: polling every 2 seconds with server actions.
+Super simple, no optimizations (no websockets, no server-sent events, nothing fancy).

-- ¿Por qué cada 2 segundos?
-Para que se vea en real-time cuando cambia nextScheduledFor, lastExecutedAt, etc.
-- **Trade-off:** hace más requests pero mantiene todo simple.
-Para un take-home está perfecto.
-- **Real world:** usaría optimistic updates + revalidateTag o websockets si fuera mucho tráfico.
-Pero para un dashboard de campaigns admin, polling está bien (no hay cientos de usuarios mirando al mismo tiempo).
-- Mantiene consistencia con el resto de la app (CampaignsDashboard ya hace lo mismo).
+**Why every 2 seconds?** So it feels real-time when `nextScheduledFor`, `lastExecutedAt`, etc. change.

+**Trade-off:** Makes more requests but keeps everything simple.
+For a take-home it's ok.

+**Real world:** I'd use optimistic updates + revalidateTag or websockets if there was a lot of traffic.
+But for an admin campaigns dashboard, polling is fine, not hundreds of users watching at the same time.

+Keeps consistency with the rest of the app (CampaignsDashboard already does the same).

+---

+## Things That Don't Work Perfectly

+- The dates are all messed up.
+I spent a little time trying to figure it out but I decided to just keep going.